KunalA18/Gsoc_22_Final/docs/index.md

 ### Progress tracker

-A [pad](https://pad.libcamera.org/code/#/2/code/edit/PQ4jhJAUUG+b97uPfqMfX8gR/) and [doc](https://docs.google.com/document/d/1TC_eCvXlilo2jxdJkw_JjTwy8ZhDDd55QYaZ9mEBpSo/edit) was made to track the progress.
+A [doc](https://docs.google.com/document/d/1TC_eCvXlilo2jxdJkw_JjTwy8ZhDDd55QYaZ9mEBpSo/edit) was made to track the progress.
-The pad contains information about each test performed and its outcome, with links to the commits leading to that test.
-The images/videos of those tests are in the doc with additional information.
+The doc contains information about each test performed and its outcome, with links to the commits leading to that test.
+The images/videos of those tests are also included the doc with additional information.

 ### Github Repository
 All the development was done in my [github repository](https://github.com/KunalA18/libcamera-gsoc/tree/kunal-dev)